Amigos of Costa Rica retains full discretion and control over the use of donations Learn More »

 Amigos Affiliate Coordinator Adriana Alfaro explains following coaching to fine-tune the proposal, Esther was selected to receive a $2,500 matching grant from the Amigos Environmental Fund if she could raise $2,500; a total of $12,680 from this fund were granted to 5 organizations, including Las Pumas.

-Esther raised the funds, received the matching grant in February 2025, and used it to hire a communications and marketing professional to prepare the market research, promotional materials, and website additions that would be necessary to sell the tour.
+Esther raised the funds, received the matching grant in February 2025, and used it to hire a communications and marketing professional to prepare the market research, design elements, promotional strategy, and website that would be necessary to sell the tour, as well as signage and other materials.
+She continued to receive coaching and support from Adriana during the launch of the tour in June 2025.
+Tickets to the tour are also purchased via the tools that Amigos makes available to its affiliates.
+The tour’s slogan: "Each step reveals a story.
+Each story, a second chance."

 The Wild Path Tour offers visitors an extended,